 The Constitution requires that high-level federal officers like the Secretary of Homeland Security be appointed by the president with the advice and consent of the Senate.
 Senate confirmation is designed to ensure accountability of agency heads, who enjoy significant authority to implement policy.
 To further preserve the Senate’s constitutional prerogative, congress passed the Federal Vacancies Reform Act (FVRA), which places strict limits on the use of “acting” officers to fill vacant positions.

-Despite these safeguards, the Department of Homeland Security has operated without a Senate-confirmed Secretary since April 2019.
-In June 2020, the Department’s purported Acting Secretary, Chad Wolf, approved two final rules that significantly harm asylum applicants seeking work authorization.
-At the time Wolf approved the two policies, however, neither he nor anyone else was eligible to serve as Acting Secretary under the FVRA.
+Despite these safeguards, the Department of Homeland Security has operated without a Senate-confirmed Secretary.
+In June 2020 when the Department’s purported Acting Secretary, Chad Wolf, approved two final rules that significantly harm asylum applicants seeking work authorization.
+At the time Wolf approved the two policies, neither he nor anyone else was eligible to serve as Acting Secretary under the FVRA.

 CASA de Maryland and several other nonprofit organizations that serve asylum seekers challenged the new rules as unlawful and sought a preliminary injunction stopping the rules from going into effect.
 CAC filed an amicus brief in support of that challenge.